-SELECT APPLET.
-Select this applet instance.
+SELECT Select this applet instance.
 This is the first command for Card Manager.
-The applet fixed ID is A000000172950001h.

-DELETE: this Open Platform command is used to delete a single Load File (package) or an Application (applet instance) in the module.
+DELETE: this Global Platform command is used to delete a single Load File (package) or an Application (applet instance) in the module.

 ERASE ALL: this private command is used to zeroize all EEPROM contents of card.